Torom/BotLi/README.md

 - **NOTE: You won't see this token again on Lichess, so do save it.**

 ## Setup Engine
+A separate engine can be configured for each color, time control and variant.
+The `white` and `black` engines are only used for standard chess if no special engine is configured for the time control played.

 Within the file `config.yml`:
 - Enter the directory containing the engine executable in the `engine: dir` field.
 - Enter the executable name in the `engine: name` field.